 I have a rule of three when I am thinking of designing a new blanket.
-I need the stitch, the pattern and the yarn all work well together.
+I need the stitch, the pattern and the yarn to all work well together.

 I’ll play around with the yarn, making swatches and using different hook sizes, until I decide what I really like.
 For the color and pattern, I usually sketch on graph paper an initial design so I have an idea of the way I want it to look.